 Pastor says vandals caused thousands in damages to Frayser church

-MEMPHIS, Tenn. — A Frayser pastor says he found his church vandalized Sunday morning.
+MEMPHIS, Tenn. — A Frayser pastor is devastated after finding his church had been burglarized and vandalized over the weekend.

 Several speakers were also stolen, Hill said, and power had been cut.